zjpeterson/ansible-labcommon/README.md

 Creates a Route 53 record for the instance based on its name if `aws_ec2_dns_zone` is provided.

 Creates a Security Group which will have SSH/HTTPS 0.0.0.0/0 open unless modified.

+## AAP roles

+### aap_download

+Downloads an AAP setup tarball from the Red Hat CDN.

+### aap_install

+Installs AAP as part of an automated process, for use with workshops, etc.

+Currently only supports a containerized all-in-one install.